UQL reference

 logs

-logs fetches logs objects with all their fields.
+logs fetches logs objects with all their attributes.
 We omit the fetch-type (count) to get logs objects versus a time series derived from logs.

 Fetch all logs